 Hernia Repair Surgery

-Your doctor will talk with you about preparing for surgery.
+Your doctor will talk with you about getting ready for surgery.
 Follow all the instructions you’re given and be sure to:

-Tell your doctor about any medications, supplements, or herbs you take.
+Tell your doctor about any medicines, supplements, or herbs you take.
 This includes both prescription and over-the-counter items.
 Ask if you should stop taking any of them.

 Arrange for an adult family member or friend to give you a ride home after surgery.